sergeyteleshev/git-workspace-helper/README.md

 - Checkout To Commit - switches repository to the specific commit + switches other repositories to the closest by the date commits.
 - Checkout To Branch - switches repository to the specific branch.
 If branch is not found it stays as it is.
 - Checkout To Default Branch - switches each repository to the default branches.
 The default branch can be configured in VSCode settings
+- Fetch - Fetches a data for each repository
 - Create Tag - Creates new tag for for all selected repositories
 - Delete Tag - Deletes tag for all selected repositories
 - Discard Changes - Discard changes in each repository